Roy-Tapas/nlp-crypto/README.md

-# NLP on Crupto news
+# NLP on Crypto news
 ---

 This repository contains example iplementation of NLP using Python.
 Bitcoin and Ethereum news from newsapi.org is the source of text data which is accessed from the notebook through API.